 An engaging tale and wide ranging critique of the state of play in the story of autism by the novelist David Mitchell.
 The third item on my wishlist is, too predictably, better funding for education and adult care.
 The status quo obliges sleep-deprived autism parents and sympathetic school principals to be frontline activists, just to obtain statutory minimums.
 This is inhumane and illogical.

 Click icon below and watch video.
 The title of the post is, Rubbish ignorant people say to autistics.
 Entertaining.

 This article is about the effects of caring for someone with autism.
 This stress reaction has been named Ongoing Traumatic Relationship Syndrome (OTRS), AKA Cassandra Phenomenon (CP).
 It is a metaphor for the emotional and physical suffering of spouses and children of adult individuals with AS and high functioning autism, because they are typically disbelieved as they attempt to share the cause of their sufferings with others …–.
-Click icon on the left for article.
+Click icon for article.
 Please be aware that it reflects strongly held opinions.

 For parents of a child towards the lower functioning end of the spectrum see also More books and look for Charlotte Moore’s book, George & Sam.
 It is about a book written with intelligence and insight.

 This is a story of a mother’s struggle to get appropriate treatment for her daughter.
 Click PDF icon for full text.